phunterlau/phunterlau.github.io/_posts/2022-08-24-guess_size.md

 220k \times 100 \times 2 \times 1.333 = 58.7 M
 $$

 Why do we need the Fermi estimation method if it appeared to be just some common sense factors?
 The method could provide an answer to the following question: what about the upper and lower limits?
-According to Fermi's estimation, it was a logarithmic scale.
-For 3 scaling factors, the upper limit should be $58.7 M \times \sqrt{3} = 101.5 M$ and the lower limit $58.7 M \div \sqrt{3} = 33.9 M$, so we could report to our customers:
+According to Fermi's estimation, it was overestimating or underestimating by a factor of 2 to logarithmic scale.
+For 3 scaling factors, the upper limit should be $58.7 M \times 2^{\sqrt{3}} = 195.0 M$ and the lower limit $58.7 M \div 2^{\sqrt{3}} = 17.7 M$, so we could report to our customers:

-> The global number of `XcodeGhost` infected devices was approximately 59 million, with a range of 34 million to 102 million, so please take action.
+> The global number of `XcodeGhost` infected devices was approximately 59 million, with a range of 195 million to 18 million, so please take action.

-Yes, there could be up to 100 million infected devices!
+Yes, there could be up to 200 million infected devices!
 Without knowing each step above, it was impossible to believe.

 ## Part II: 2021
 How time flies!
 With just a finger snap of time, the company was acquired in 2017, the team also moved forward.
 Let's fast forward to 2021, when there was a law suit between Epic Games and Apple, and some related Apple internal emails mentioning `XcodeGhost` were revealed as evidence in court: